pedro-home/negotiation-app-vue/README.md

 - Please add tests to your code.
 - Please include notes how your code and the tests should be run.

+## Quick Notes

+- The `appid` from _Open Weather Map API_ should be private, since it's considered _personal_ data.
+To ease the process of running this project locally, it has been added directly to the API url.
+The correct way would be through _NODE_ environments.

 ## Project setup

 ```